Member Organizations

 Code of Ethics for Professional Accountants

-The Law No. 06/L–032 on Accounting, Financial Reporting and Auditing requires all licensed professional associations to adopt the IESBA Code of Ethics for application by their members.
-Membership in professional associations is mandatory for certified accountants and auditors.
-The Kosovo Council for Financial Reporting (KCFR) is ultimately responsible for approving the Codes of the associations and enforcing compliance of certified auditors with the requirements of the Codes.
+Law No. 06/L–032 on Accounting, Financial Reporting and Auditing requires licensed professional accountancy organizations in Kosovo to adopt the International Code of Ethics for Professional Accountants (including International Independence Standards) issued by the International Ethics Standards Board for Accountants (IESBA) for application by their members.
+Membership in a licensed professional accountancy organization is mandatory for certified accountants and statutory auditors, and the Kosovo Council for Financial Reporting (KCFR) is responsible for approving the codes of licensed associations and enforcing compliance by statutory auditors.

 Current Status: Partially Adopted